CKolkey/ts-node-action/README.md

 #### `target`

+TSNode or table.
+To change the target of the substitution you can specify either a TSNode or a table.
-TSNode.
-If present, this node will be used as the target for replacement instead of the node under your cursor.
+- If a TSNode, it will be used as the target of the substitution instead of the node under your cursor.
+- If a table, it must be specified as `{start_row, start_col, end_row, end_col}` and the specified range in the current buffer must be non-empty.

 Here's a simplified example of how a node-action function gets called: